ZixiBenZhang/ml4dv/README.md

 ---
 The simulation runs as a client-server model.
 The client side generates stimuli to the server.
-The server side receives stimuli, computes bin coverage, and returns the coverage back to the client.
+The server side receives stimuli, computes coverage, and returns the DUT state and coverage back to the client.

 ### Software pre-requisites